 It was in 2009, I think, when I first met Paul and Maralyn Mazza.
 They’re the sort of figures that have a spark about them that seems no less impressive when apart.
 After meeting them—after seeing first-hand the presence and reality that the fuzzy concept marriage has—you can’t help but first wonder Where did they come from? and perhaps later even Can I get a bit of what they’ve got?
 But words in moments like this are paltry.
 So instead I’ll share a specific memory.

 It was in December that I most recently saw Paul and his wife.
-They honored The Nittany Valley Society, a small cultural/historical nonprofit I’m involved with, by coming to our first “Winter Reception” in downtown State College.
+They both attended The Willow Gathering, an occasion for a few dozen students, townspeople, professors, and others to get together and share a love for the Penn State and State College communities.
 The Mazzas are probably the best known couple in the Nittany Valley other than the Paternos, so this really was an honor.
 An established couple in their eighth decade didn’t have to come out on a cold December afternoon.
 But they did, and they brought a warmth, humor, and attentiveness that helped define the day.

 In visiting the Mazzas a few days later for what turned out to be a long and memorable evening, both Paul and Maralyn sat with us for hours in conversation.
 What was the state of the world as we saw it?
 What were we doing with ourselves?
 Where were we finding difficulty?
 What’s fun?
 A friend of mine jokes, “Any gathering of two or more older people ends up becoming an organ recital—what’s wrong with whose body and how often.”
 Even if true for most elderly, there couldn’t be a less fitting way to describe Paul (or Maralyn) Mazza.